calebGarrick/KlebsOSSG/README.md

 Another bit of a gut-punch was that the microcontroller I got(TinyS3) was incompatible with the display I got as it lacks a DAC(digital audio converter).
 For anyone following please ensure your board of choice can output composite video or has an onboard dac.

 Now that SGM is on my phone, I can flash the OSSG firmware to my s3 and play with the comms side of things.

+5/14/23

+I struggled to get the OSSG firmware installed on my tinyS3, and since I had ordered a TinyPICO I just waited for that to arrive.

+Note: Part of my struggle may have ben missing dependencies from me just copying in the firmware folder from the OSSG repo.
+If anyone is following this, do yourself a favor and just use the clone of OSSG to flash.
+If you want to make changes you can always make a branch.

+5/17/23

+Over the weekend I got a capture card and a TinyPICO.
+Everything built and uploaded successfully!
+I spliced an old AV cable to my board and hooked it up to a usb capture card.
+Sure enough I got a prompt for a command when I pulled it up in OBS!